This post may contain affiliate links. See my disclosure for more info.

-First, set your budget!
+I can’t emphasize this enough – set your budget!
 For a long time, we had a budget of $125/week for (or $500/month) groceries for our family of four.
 We used to be super strict about it but have relaxed a bit the past month-ish.

 And although we shop for the month we still go once a week to stock back up on the fresh items: milk, eggs, produce and if there is anything I forgot in my monthly trip we will pick that up as well.